huyz/chromium-search-sync/README.md

 ## Current Status

+Mostly AI-coded, but humam-reviewed.
 Tested on macOS.
 I'll check Linux and Windows soon.
 Open an issue if you test before me and it fails.

 ## TL;DR: Too Long, Didn't Read.
 Twitter broke my attention span.